luishramorim/Forecastly/Forecastly/README.md

 ## Features

-- **Live Weather Updates**: Get accurate and up-to-date weather forecasts for your location.
+- **Live Weather Updates**: Get accurate and up-to-date weather forecasts using WeatherKit.
 - **Modern Design**: Built with SwiftUI, providing a responsive and visually appealing interface.
 - **Offline Support**: Store weather data locally using Swift Data for access when offline.
 - **CloudKit Integration**: Sync preferences and saved locations across your devices via iCloud.